Sas1997/SAMA/SAMA Py Package/README.md

-# SAMA — Hybrid Renewable Energy System Optimization
+# SAMA: Hybrid Renewable Energy System Optimization

 SAMA (Solar Alone Multi-objective Advisor) is a Python package for optimal design of hybrid renewable energy systems using metaheuristic